Program Description

 Skin Care Specialist Program (SCA)

-This is a resident training program consisting of 189 hours of theory (academic study) and practical lectures (lab hours) along with 71 hours of hands-on instruction and practice of applied skin care treatments.
+This resident training program consists of 189 hours of theory (academic study), practical lectures (lab hours), and 71 hours of hands-on instruction and practice of applied skin care treatments.
 Students will be awarded a diploma upon program completion of 260 hours.

 HIV 101 Blood Borne Pathogens Training: